How DevOps Automates Cloud Deployments (Step-by-Step Guide for Modern Teams)

 terraform apply

-✅ This sets up an EKS Kubernetes cluster on AWS.
+✅ This sets up your Kubernetes cluster automatically.

 pipeline {